QuackerKali/Simple-Kali-Linix/README.md

 Wireless
 Password Attacks
 🧠 Smart Info System

-Provides human-readable explanations of tools
+Provides human-readable explanations of tools, including:
-Shows:

 What the tool does
 Category
 Execution command